-Pillar 1: Regulatory capital adequacy is measured by CET1 ratio, Total Tier I ratio and the Total Capital Ratio - which includes the capital conservation buffer.
-The objective is to be at or above DB Colombo's target capital ratio and to ensure that DB Colombo is adequately capitalised for regulatory purposes on a forward-looking basis.
+Pillar 1: Regulatory capital adequacy measured by CET1 ratio, Total Tier I ratio and the Total Capital Ratio - which includes the capital conservation buffer.
+The objective is to be at or above DB Colombo's target capital ratio and to ensure that DB Colombo adequately capitalized for regulatory purposes on a forward-looking basis.

-Pillar 2: Internal capital adequacy is measured by the Economic Capital Adequacy (ECA) Ratio.
-The DB Colombo ICAAP is designed to provide an assessment of capital needs on a forward-looking basis.
-The ICAAP framework and policies of DB Colombo are aimed at achieving the following capital management objectives:
+Pillar 2: The DB Colombo ICAAP is designed to provide an assessment of capital needs on a forward-looking basis.
+The ICAAP framework and policies of DB Colombo aim to achieving the following capital management objectives:

-- ensuring that the Bank is adequately capitalised for economic purposes on a forward-looking basis; - maintaining an optimal capital structure that takes into consideration shareholder interests; - promoting the efficient use of capital; - linking and aligning the business strategy, risk and return dimensions through the annual strategic plan process; and - ensuring appropriate monitoring through the quarterly Risk & Capital Profile report and a robust governance framework.
+- ensuring that the Branch is adequately capitalized for economic purposes on a forward-looking basis. - maintaining an optimal capital structure that takes into consideration shareholder interests. - promoting the efficient use of capital. - linking and aligning the business strategy, risk and return dimensions through the annual strategic plan process; and - ensuring appropriate monitoring through the quarterly Risk & Capital Profile report and a robust governance framework.

 The ICAAP is particularly designed to provide an outlook on Economic Capital demand and thus represents a formal basis for the assessment of capital needs.
-The results serve as a benchmark against which actual capital development is compared by the Branch Management Board (BmB).
+The Branch Management Board (BMB) compares the results against the actual capital development.

-(d) Discussion on possible internal and external capital sources;
+(d) Discussion on possible internal and external capital sources.

-Responsibility for management of the capital supply resides with the Local ALCO.
+Responsibility for management of the capital supply resides with the Local Assets and Liabilities Committee (ALCO).
 It ensures compliance with regulatory and group-internal capital requirements.
-If a potential capital shortfall (or risk of shortfall) is identified, mitigating action is considered in coordination with DB Group (e.g. retention of profits, issuance of subordinated debt, capital injections).
-Treasury ensures, in close alignment with the local BmB, local Finance and Group Tax the most efficient and sufficient capital mix from a Group as well as local (internal) perspective.
+If a potential capital shortfall (or risk of shortfall) is identified, mitigating action is considered in coordination with DB Group (e.g., retention of profits, issuance of subordinated debt, capital injections).
+Treasury ensures, in close alignment with the local BMB, local Finance and Group Tax the most efficient and sufficient capital mix from a Group as well as local (internal) perspective.

-The Group Investment Committee is mandated by the Group management board to review all capital requests for subsidiaries and branches.
+The Group Investment Committee is mandated by the Group management board to review all capital requests for subsidiaries and branches

-(e) Assessment of the adequacy of bank's capital commensurate with all material risks and other capital needs in relation to its current and future activities;
+(e) Assessment of the adequacy of bank's capital commensurate with all material risks and other capital needs in relation to its current and future activities.

-DB Colombo subjects all risk types covered under its EC concept, as well as liquidity risk, to regular stress tests.
+DB Colombo subjects all risk types covered under its economic capital (EC) concept, as well as liquidity risk, to regular stress tests.
 At Group level, the Stress Testing Forum is responsible for aligning scenario definitions between DB Group and legal entities according to the Group Stress Testing Policy.